Meriemu/ecommerce-Nextjs/README.md

-## You can just check the code, but if you want to review the app, you can go to : https://ecommerce-nextjs-ruddy.vercel.app/
+## On github, you can just check the code, but if you want to review the app, you can go to : https://ecommerce-nextjs-ruddy.vercel.app/

 ### There is no awsome CSS, it's only my first test using NextJs, nothing special.. x)